mchladek/covid-19-il/README.md

 The population of Cook county, the collar counties, and the entire state of Illinois are taken from each county's and the state's Wikipedia pages.

+Resulting graphs can be viewed on my blog [here](https://mchladek.me/post/covid-19-il/).

 ## Usage

 Running this R script will download the raw county-level data from the New York